danielbh/image-gallery-app/README.md

   }
 ```

-After that just type `npm start` and you will be able to run it like any other react native app.
+After that just type `npm start` into your terminal and you will be able to run it like any other react native app.